 Restaurants in Munich

-Bring your appetite along when you visit Munich!
-Eating and drinking are extremely popular activities in this city and you will be hard-pressed not to gorge yourself.
+Visitors should be sure to bring their appetites along when visiting Munich.
+Eating and drinking are extremely popular activities in this city and travellers will be hard-pressed not to gorge themselves.
 Eating out in Munich is a fun and friendly affair and there are plenty of restaurants to choose from.

 The Gaststattend restaurants (bistros) in Munich are the best places to enjoy traditional Bavarian food and eat like a local.
 You can find these bustling eateries all over the city.
 Of course, the famous beer halls are great fun and are also frequented by the locals in droves.
 Munich has more than one Michelin-rated three-star restaurant and there are many sophisticated and creative menus in the city for discerning foodies looking for something more high-brow than the rowdy beer tents, but Munich is actually most celebrated for its simple Bavarian fare and jolly approach to eating.
 If either your stomach or your wallet need a break from the yummy but heavy Bavarian food, there are many Italian, Indian and Japanese restaurants in Munich and these often provide cheaper options.

-Promising places to sniff out great local food are the Schwabing district, which overflows with good restaurants, and the Viktalienmarket, a square adjoining Marienplatz which hosts a large food market.
+Promising places to sniff out great local food include the Schwabing district, which overflows with good restaurants, and the Viktalienmarket, a square adjoining Marienplatz which hosts a large food market.

 For breathtaking views of Munich, the ideally situated and aptly-named Café Glockenspiel overlooks the famous Glockenspiel clock.
 With friendly and efficient wait staff and delicious and wholesome fare, the café is the most frequented in Munich and is a popular meeting place for locals and tourists alike and a great location to enjoy a spot of people watching either over a meal, sunny breakfast, coffee or after work drinks.
 Open daily for breakfast, lunch and dinner.
 Bookings recommended.